HotPocketHPE/mhguide/mhguide.md

 **This is a guide to the mechanics of the Monster Hunter series.** MH's mechanics are deep and multi-faceted, but not always clear.
 Particular attention will be given to the fundamentals of combat.
 Other aspects of the series, such as lore or detailed builds, are well-covered already across the Internet.

 **This guide is focused on generalities, not specifics.** Armor sets, monster tutorials, and game-specific mechanics such as underwater combat or hunting styles/arts won't be included.
-The idea is to give you the skills needed to figure things out on your own, or at least to know what to Google.
+The idea is to help you figure things out on your own, or at least know what to Google.
 However, examples of specific situations will be used to illustrate general concepts.

-**This guide is targeted towards late 2nd-4th gen games.** This means **Freedom Unite, Portable 3rd, 3 Ultimate, 4 Ultimate, and Generations Ultimate**.
+**This guide is targeted towards late 2nd-4th gen games.** This means:
+* the 2nd gen game Freedom Unite.
+* the 3rd gen games Portable 3rd and 3 Ultimate.
+* the 4th gen games 4 Ultimate and Generations Ultimate.

  The 5th generation games (World and Rise) changed many core mechanics of the series, so they won't be covered here.
 If you are playing MH2 or earlier, you probably know what you are doing, and don't need this guide.

 ## Why Play Monster Hunter?